KeplerGO/kepler-3d-printing-model/README.md

 ### Solar array
 The *solar array* shields the photometer from sunlight and generates electricity for the spacecraft to operate.
-The model file is called[model-files/solar-array.stl](model-files/solar-array.stl).
+The model file is called [model-files/solar-array.stl](model-files/solar-array.stl).
 [![Preview](preview/preview-solar-array.png)](model-files/solar-array.stl)

 ### Sun shade
 The *sun-shade* keeps sunlight from entering into the telescope.
 The model file is called [model-files/sun-shade.stl](model-files/sun-shade.stl).
 [![Preview](preview/preview-sun-shade.png)](model-files/sun-shade.stl)

 ### Stand
 The *stand* allows the 3D-printed model to be displayed on a flat surface.
 It is *not* an actual part of the spacecraft.
 The model file is called [model-files/stand.stl](model-files/stand.stl).
 [![Preview](preview/preview-stand.png)](model-files/stand.stl)

 ### Full spacecraft
 In addition to the individual components above, we also provide the full spacecraft as a single model file (albeit excluding the stand).
 This file was modified slightly to alter the tolerances at the joints.
 A dab of regular instant glue may be placed at any major connection point to permanently fuse the plastic.
-The stand file can be printed separately to compliment this model if desired.
+The stand file can be printed separately to complement this model if desired.
 The model file is called [model-files/full-spacecraft/kepler-spacecraft.stl](model-files/full-spacecraft/kepler-spacecraft.stl).
 [![Preview](preview/preview-full-spacecraft.png)](model-files/full-spacecraft/kepler-spacecraft.stl)